Climate Science

 Residential, Non-Credit

-This class is meant to be immersive and students will:
+This class is meant to be immersive, and students will:

 • Model Earth’s energy balance, greenhouse effect, and feedbacks that drive planetary temperature evolution